MathieuTurcotte/node-backoff/README.md

 Aborts the call.

-Past results can be retrieved using `call.getResults()`.
+The last result can be retrieved using `call.getLastResult()`.
 This method can be called at any point in time during the call life cycle, i.e. before, during and after the wrapped function invocation.

 #### Event: 'call'